Towards unbiased recovery of cosmic filament properties: the role of spine curvature and optimized smoothing: Results and Discussion

-In order to recover unbiased profiles, we split the spine based on the curvature associated with each of its segments into $3$ sets ($\kappa$ cuts at $33$rd, $66$th percentiles).
-Note that the three groups will approximately have the same number of segments, and not volumes; since the segments don't necessarily have equal lengths.
+In order to recover unbiased profiles we split the spine into two sets comprising of segments of high ($\kappa \geq \kappa_{\rm th}$) and low curvature ($\kappa <\kappa_{\rm th}$), with the threshold set to $\kappa_{\rm th}=1/(10r_{f})$.
 The high and low curvature regions are represented by purple and green shaded regions respectively in Figure~\ref{fig:curvature_split}.
-The radial profiles are calculated separately for all the three sets, and are plotted in the left panels.
-As expected, the highest curvature regions show maximum deviation from the expected profiles, and the lowest curvature regions recover the expected profiles perfectly.
-The deviations in case of the medium curvature regions are not substantial, and most of the biasing of the radial density profile arises from the highest $33$ percentile in curvature.
-Also, note that the decrease in signal-to-noise ratio is not substantial (being $\sim 1/\sqrt{3}$ if only the lowest $33$ percentile regions of $\kappa$ are retained, because each $33$ percentile region contains approximately the same number of particles). \emph{Therefore, removing the high curvature regions can substantially increase the accuracy of the profile estimate without significantly affecting the precision.}
+The radial profiles are calculated separately for both the sets, and are plotted in the left panels.
+As expected, the high curvature regions show maximum deviation from the expected profiles, and the low curvature regions recover the expected profiles perfectly.
+Also, note that the decrease in signal-to-noise ratio is not substantial (here, the volume of the low curvature regions is $\approx 60 \%$ of the total volume, leading to the signal-to-noise ratio of $\approx 0.77$ times the original). \emph{Therefore, removing the high curvature regions can substantially increase the accuracy of the profile estimate without significantly affecting the precision.} In general, rather than discarding the high curvature region, it will be beneficial to study the different curvature regions separately.